 Working with the private sector to develop innovative projects that increase engagement in quality arts activity at the same time as contributing to employee morale, staff retention and recruitment

-Transported is working on a metalwork project with Elsoms colleagues and artist Kathleen Smith, to complete a new piece of art for the Elsoms’ reception area.
+Transported recently worked on a metalwork project with Elsoms colleagues and artist Kathleen Smith, to complete a new piece of art for the Elsoms’ reception area.

 The second ‘Art on Lorries’ project, Fenland Folk, celebrated people and events from the area, designed by Electric Egg.
 Each inspiration for the design was chosen by a FreshLinc employee who has been depicted on the rear of the respective trailer explaining why they chose the person or subject.

 We often get told that the lorries have been spotted, so much so that we developed a spotter’s guide!
 Download them below:

 Transported commissioned dance and music company Assault Events to work with Elsoms Seeds in Spalding in 2014 to create a new and exciting site responsive performance piece about Elsoms and those who work there.
 The 30-minute piece was devised in collaboration with colleagues at Elsoms as part of a six week residency and reflects the history, people and work of the company.
 Movement and sound has been created from material found on site and from Elsoms colleagues who have shared their stories and experiences.
 This new piece was premiered at the opening of Elsoms’ new warehouse on 11th September 2014.

 This was followed by a photography project with artists Steven Hatton and Katie Smith, working with colleagues on their photography skills and culminating in an onsite photography exhibition.